 The progression of dementia varies with each person.
 Often, communication becomes difficult, and caregivers feel helpless and frustrated.
 These simple communication tips for dementia caregivers will help.

 - Acknowledge verbal and nonverbal feelings and responses.

-- Communicate simply and directly, limiting options and questions that could increase frustration.
+- Limit options and questions that could increase frustration.

 - Don’t argue.